 School uniform shirts, as well as the P.E. t-shirts, can be purchased at Everyt'ings in Windwardside.
-All house shirts can be purchased at the Artisan Foundation in The Bottom.
+All house shirts can be purchased at Everyt'ings too.

 All students must observe personal hygiene and grooming (please see code of conduct).